kamrulhasan2/E-commerce_Project/README.md

 //***********************
     day 4: 02-07-24
 //***********************</br>
-    -- refactoring and dynamic findWithId controller for all data models -- create a deleteImgage helper function to delete image from database
+    -- refactoring and dynamic findWithId controller for all data models</br>
+    -- create a deleteImgage helper function to delete image from database</br>